hpc-carpentry/hpc-carpentry.github.io/_posts/2018/12/2018-12-10-community-service-award.md

 ## Fotis Psomopoulos

 Fotis E. Psomopoulos is a bioinformatician at the Institute of Applied Biosciences (INAB) at the Centre for Research & Technology Hellas (CERTH).
 He has been a certified Instructor since 2016.
 In addition to his contributions to CarpentryCon, he spread awareness about The Carpentries in the Greek academic and research community and has hosted or taught more than 10 workshops.
 For people that are interested in joining The Carpentries, Fotis is an example to follow as he continues to "help people in their research endeavours".
-At CarpentryCon, he worked to include everyone in discussions and development of the conference while also organizing, facilitating meetings and taking and sharing notes.
+At CarpentryCon, he worked to include everyone in discussions and development of the conference while also organising, facilitating meetings and taking and sharing notes.

 ## Malvika Sharan